CERTIFICATE IN THEOLOGY

 The course is intended to further the education of adults in relation to Christian faith and life.
 Its aim is to stimulate the interest of alert and enquiring minds.
-What is required is not so much academic scholarship as an understanding of Christian theology and its implication for contemporary life.
+The Certificate in Theology is not an Australian Qualificatins Framework (AQF) qualification, so what is required is not so much academic scholarship as an understanding of Christian theology and its implication for contemporary life.
 This course is delivered fully online.

 Open to persons who have satisfactorily completed Year 10 in an Australian school system (or equivalent); or to such other persons approved by the Board of Directors.

 Students are required to provide proof of ID (either Birth Certificate or Passport) when they apply.